How to Use VLOOKUP in Google Sheets (with Formula Variations)

 • search_key: The value (text, number, date, etc.) to search for.

-• Only the first column of this range is searched for the specified search_key.
+Only the first column of this range is searched for the search_key.
+Tip: If your lookup column isn’t the first, there’s a workaround later in this tutorial.

-• index: The column number from which to return a value.
-The first column of the range is column 1.
+• index: The column number (within the range) from which to return the result.

-• TRUE (default): Searches for the closest match (≤ search_key).
-Use this only when the first column of the range is sorted in ascending order.
+• TRUE (default): Searches for the closest match that is less than or equal to the search_key.
+Use this only if the first column of the range is sorted in ascending order.

 Basic Example Formula